diya-pandey/diyapandey.com.np/_pages/about.md

 ---
 permalink: /
-title: "Diya Pandey - Personal Website"
+title: "Diya Pandey"
 excerpt: "About me"
-author_profile: "Name2"
+author_profile: "Physics and Tech Enthusiast, Aspiring Researcher"
 redirect_from:
   - /about/
   - /about.html
 ---

-Hey its me
-## this is a heading
+## Namaste!